Aloha (1931 film)

 Aloha is a 1931 American drama film directed by Albert S. Rogell and starring Ben Lyon, Raquel Torres and Thelma Todd.
 It was produced and distributed by the independent studio Tiffany Pictures, one of the largest companies outside of the major studios.
 It was released in Britain by Gaumont British Distributors under the alternative title No Greater Love.

-Synopsis
+Plot

 In the South Seas, an island girl Ilanu of mixed heritage refuses to marry the man chosen for her and instead falls in love with a Harvard-educated American.